 Planning obligations and the Community Infrastructure Levy (CIL)

 Planning obligations and the Community Infrastructure Levy (CIL) ensure that development contributes to the improvement of the Borough’s environment and facilities.
-This page also details arrangements for carbon offsetting payments.

 The Newham CIL Charging Schedule was adopted by a meeting of Full Council on Monday 30 September 2013 (effective from1st January 2014), following conclusion of the public examination and receipt of the Inspector’s Report (PDF) on 22nd July 2013.